 The short version: Conversion rate optimization is the discipline of systematically improving how many visitors take the action you want.
 It is research plus testing plus measurement, not just A/B testing.
 Subscription businesses that confuse the two end up running thousands of tests and learning nothing.
 Done well, CRO compounds across every channel because it teaches you what your buyers actually respond to.

 Most CRO programs are A/B testing programs wearing a different name.
-Teams test button colors, headline variants, hero images.
-Some win, some lose, the conversion rate moves a few points.
+The team tests button colors, headline variants, hero images.
+Some tests win, some lose, the conversion rate moves a few points.
 And none of it teaches anything that carries into the next campaign.

 That is the version of CRO that sells to founders who want a tool to buy.
-It is also the version that wastes most of the budget.
+It is also the version that quietly wastes most of the testing budget.
 Real CRO is research plus testing plus measurement, structured as a learning loop that compounds.
-This post is what that actually looks like in 2026 for a subscription business — whether you run B2B SaaS, a DTC subscription box, a consumer subscription app, or a paid membership.
+This post is what that actually looks like in 2026 for a subscription business, whether you run B2B SaaS, a DTC subscription box, a consumer subscription app, or a paid membership.

 What is conversion rate optimization, plainly?